 Grab your gloves, take a clean cloth, and pour some of the denatured alcohol on it.
 Wipe off all surfaces and make sure the alcohol doesn't touch your skin.
 The alcohol removes the dust from sanding, any oils from your hands, or any other residue that would prevent the paint from adhering to the surface.
 Let the fire pit dry for 30 minutes.

 Now it's time to paint.

 We used Rust-Oleum's Ultra High Heat in Copper for the actual pit and Rust-Oleum's Ultra High Heat in Black for the the base and top; it's a rust-preventive enamel that provides the best protection for high heat surfaces.
 It withstands temperatures up to 1200 degrees, so it is ideal for BBQ grills, wood stoves, radiators, fire pits, fireplace screens, automotive parts and more.

-Spread out your drop cloth, place each piece on the cloth (with enough space so you won't cross contaminate colors), and start.
+Spread out your plastic drop cloth, place each piece on the plastic (with enough space so you won't cross contaminate colors), and start.
 Shake each paint can for 1-2 minutes.
-Then spray back and fourth about 8 inches away from the surface, or as directed on the can.
+Then spray back and fourth 12-16 inches away from the surface, or as directed on the can.
 Alternate between the pit, the wire top, and the base.
-Allow 10 minutes of drying time between each coat.
+Allow a few minutes of drying time between each coat.
 We did three coats, but you can do more or less depending on your preference.
-Allow your pit to dry for 6+ hours before using it.
+Allow your pit to dry for a couple hours before using it.

 It's time to get back to evenings of roasting marshmallows, sunset watching, and crackling fires.
 Enjoy!